Beware of Social Media Side Gig Scams: If You Have to Pay, Walk Away!

 But here's a hard truth: if a job or gig requires you to pay money upfront, it’s almost certainly a scam.

-The Scam Pattern
+The Side Gig Scam Pattern

-These scams often start with a friendly DM or a viral-looking post on platforms like Facebook, Instagram, or TikTok.
-The message is usually something like:
+These job scams often start with a friendly DM or a viral-looking post on platforms like Facebook, Instagram, or TikTok.
+The message is usually something like: “Looking for people to earn $500/week working from home.
+No experience needed!”

 Sounds great, right?
 But here’s what typically happens next: